RedisTimeSeries/RedisTimeSeries/docs/commands.md

       * Default: the global retenionsecs configuration of the database.
 If not set, this is 0.
       * When set to 0, the series will not be trimmed at all
-   * labels - set of key-value pairs that represent metadata labels of the key
+   * labels - set of key-value pairs that represent metadata labels of the key If this command is used to add data to an existing timeseries, `retentionSecs` and `labels` are ignored.

 #### Notes
 You can use this command to add data to an non existing timeseries in a single command.
-This is the reason why the labels and retentionsecs are optional arguments.
-When specified, RedisTimeSeries will check if it needs to update the labels and or retentionSecs.
-This check, next to the update itself, introduces additional time complexity.
+This is the reason why `labels` and `retentionsecs` are optional arguments.
+When specified and the key doesn't exist, RedisTimeSeries will create the key with the specified `labels` and or `retentionSecs`.
+Setting the `labels` and `retentionSecs` introduces additional time complexity.

 ## Aggregation / Compaction / Downsampling